Autism-friendly guidelines for visiting Amos Rex

 The Amos Rex s located in central Helsinki in a building called Lasipalatsi (“Glass Palace”) on Mannerheimintie.
 The address is Mannerheimintie 22–24.
 The museum has two entrances: the main entrance on Mannerheimintie and the fully accessible entrance at the back of the building, on Lasipalatsi Square.

-We recommend booking tickets online in advance – including with visitors with the Museum Card.
+We recommend booking tickets online in advance – including visitors with the Museum Card.
 That’s how you can skip any possible queuing at ticket sales and enter the museum without any hassle.
-If you have booked a ticket online, please arrive at the museum from the Lasipalatsi Square side, through the accessible entrance.
+If you have booked a ticket online, please arrive at the museum from the Lasipalatsi square side, through the accessible entrance.

 We recommend you to buy your tickets online, also with €0 tickets.
 With an online ticket, you can make sure to get in to the museum at the time you want and skip any possible waiting lines.